Sofas buyer's guide

 By Caroline Rodriguez |

-At the lower end of the price scale, shopping online allows you to have a ready-made design on your doorstep within a few days.
+At the lower end of the price scale, shopping online for a sofa allows you to have a ready-made design on your doorstep within a few days.
 Major retailers offer a multitude of shapes, fillings, and fabrics to choose from, while high-end stores are where you’ll find more exclusive styles.

 A modular design with cast-aluminium legs.
 Nordin three-seater sectional sofa by Matthew Hilton in Kalahari Canyon leather, W270xD140x H78cm (including chaise), Case Furniture